Doc Gamble

-Charles "Doc" Gamble is an American football coach.
-He was most recently the head football coach at the University of Arkansas at Pine Bluff, a position he held from 2020 through October of 2022.
+Charles "Doc" Gamble is an American college football coach.
+He is the co-special teams coordinator and running backs coach for Trine University, positions he has held since 2025.
+He was previously the head football coach at the University of Arkansas at Pine Bluff, a position he held from 2020 through October 2022.

 Coaching career

 High school

 Gamble had a successful run as a high school coach at both Withrow High School in Cincinnati and Fairfield High School in Fairfield, Ohio.
 He compiled a 53–19 record, sent 120 of his players onto college football and in 2004 won the Paul Brown Excellence in Coaching Award.

 Early college jobs

 Gamble started his coaching career at his alma mater, Tennessee Martin.
 Gamble was an assistant coach at Mount St. Joseph University.
 Spent time as a graduate assistant while helping with linebackers at East Carolina.
 Gamble also was an offensive assistant at Cincinnati.
 Gamble wore many hats at Alcorn State where he coached running backs and tight ends and was the recruiting coordinator.